 During the summer, he confirmed his move away from Amnesia.

-Misc douchebag behaviour
+Misc douchebag behavior

 You thought that was all of it?
 There’s more that could not be classified under the other segments.

 Swankest studied psychology for 1-2 years.
 He didn’t get a degree in it, but he feels competent to diagnose people left and right, mainly assigning people with various illnesses to smear them.
-At the same time he fails to notice any of his own bad behaviour.
+At the same time he fails to notice any of his own bad behavior.

 Swankest loves to tell people what to think.
 One of the more famed cases of this was convincing people who didn’t know better that certain community members are bad people.
 While nobody in this goddamn community is a pure soul, this was based entirely on Swankest’s dislike for them based on ModDB drama.